ldijkman/randomnerd_esp32_wifi_manager/LAB_Experiments/readme.md

 Imagene imageButton

-upload mini.html to littlefs with ac js web cloud editor
+upload mini.html to ESPx littlefs with ace js web cloud editor

 or create new file and copy paste